Background Screening Policy

 Purpose

-To promote a safe learning and working environment and to protect the University’s financial, property and other assets, the University conducts background screenings as part of its hiring process for all staff and faculty positions.
+To promote a safe learning and working environment and to protect the University’s financial, property and other assets, the University conducts background screenings as part of its hiring process for all staff and faculty positions as well as certain non-employees serving in sensitive positions or on-campus locations.
 Students holding part-time positions are ordinarily not subject to the requirements of this policy.

 1.0 Definitions